Team directory

 Itay Machtei, Postdoctoral Associate

-Itay Machtei is a Postdoctoral Associate with the Consortium on the American Political Economy (CAPE) based at the ISPS’s American Political Economy eXchange (APEX) program.
-He completed his Ph.D. in Political Science at the University of North Carolina at Chapel Hill in 2025.
+Itay Machtei is a postdoctoral associate with the Consortium on the American Political Economy (CAPE) based at the ISPS’s American Political Economy eXchange (APEX) program.
+He completed his Ph.D. in political science at the University of North Carolina at Chapel Hill in 2025.
+His research agenda broadly focuses on the social and distributive outcomes of state and market institutions and is organized around two complementary strands.